afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 > models::SentLikesPage get_sent_likes()
 Get sent likes.

-Get sent likes.
 Profile will not be returned if:  - Profile is hidden (not public) - Profile is blocked - Profile is a match

 ### Parameters